alexanderiscoding/CRUDWithTokenForFirebase/README.md

 ## 🚀 Usage

+Change after **Bearer** for same token from firebaseConfig.js

 Example for create new table or add on table

 ```js
 fetch("https://examplename.vercel.app/api/create", {